ztyyLV/web-twain-docs/indepth/features/initialize.md

 The first five files in the above list contain functionalities for image IO (decoding and encoding included).
 The last two files contain functionalities for PDF reading & writing.

-> These 7 files are loaded only when the first `WebTwain` instance in WASM mode is created.
+> These 7 files are loaded only when the first `WebTwain` instance in WebAssembly Edition is created.

 #### Questions

-##### Q: Are all 7 files mentioned above used exclusively in WASM mode
+##### Q: Are all 7 files mentioned above used exclusively in WebAssembly Edition

-**A**: No, the library will use the WASM files even in service mode when one of the following conditions is met
+**A**: No, the library will use the WebAssembly files even in service mode when one of the following conditions is met

 * The APIs for the [ `WebTwain.Addon.Camera` ]({{site.info}}api/Addon_Camera.html) component are called.
 * The APIs [ `WebTwain.Camera.showVideo()` ]({{site.info}}api/Addon_Camera.html#showvideo) or [ `WebTwain.Camera.closeVideo()` ]({{site.info}}api/Addon_Camera.html#closevideo) are called.